JokerQyou/selfbuild/caddy/README.md

   `/etc/systemd/system/caddy.service`.
 Use with caution.
 It is only tested on AMD64 Linux platform.
 You might also want to modify the installed service file to add your own customizations.

+## Plugins

+Edit `plugins.txt` to add plugins.
+Put golang package URL at each line, and they will be fetched and built into Caddy.